 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which is usually 3-6 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
-Not all universities fully-fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.
+Not all universities fully fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

 (Pittsburgh, PA): The majority of full-time Ph.D. students accepted through the standard application process receive fellowships that cover full tuition, the technology fee, and a stipend for living expenses for up to five years, as long as sufficient progress is made toward degree completion.
 These awards are sufficient to cover all expenses for the year (including summers).

 (New York, NY): At the time of admission to a terminal doctoral program, the Department of Mechanical Engineering guarantees a minimum of five years of financial support, contingent on maintaining Good Academic Standing within both the Department of Mechanical Engineering and the Graduate School of Arts and Sciences.
 Financial support comes in the form of teaching assistantship, graduate research assistantship, or fellowship, and may change from year to year or semester to semester.

 (St. Louis, MO): Our PhD students are fully funded, including full tuition support and health insurance.
 As a doctoral candidate, you will also receive a generous stipend to cover living expenses.
 This support is guaranteed as you continue to make satisfactory progress towards your degree.

-Looking for graduate funding?
-Sign up to discover and bookmark more than 1200 professional and academic fellowships in the ProFellow database.
+Also, sign up to discover and bookmark more than 1800 professional and academic fellowships in the ProFellow database.

 © Victoria Johnson 2020, all rights reserved.